ArifDev99/puppeteer-amazon-app/README.md

 The App take a keyword as input via Get API, search the word on Amazon using puppeteer and return details of the first 4 products on AmazonName, such as Rating, No of Reviews and Price in josn format.

-Hit the below url in crome or postman to see output json
+Hit the below url in chrome or postman to see output json

 [http://localhost:3000/searchAmazon?keyword=mobile](http://localhost:3000/searchAmazon?keyword=mobile)